| 3. Excluded Factual Evidence The hearing judge excluded certain testimony that Three Angels

 trial, but based on the state's and interveners pre-trail objections

+and the court's adverse rulings, he was not permitted to testify.
 B. Evidence as to Tri-State Christian TV Relating to Equal Protection Claims.
+The Department's argument that it has never decided whether

 or not a religious television station can be a tax-exempt ministry